Description

 How to Plant

-- Soak Before Planting: Soak the raspberry canes in a bucket of water for 1–2 hours before planting to rehydrate the roots and help them establish more easily.
+• Soak the canes in a bucket of water for up to an hour before planting to rehydrate the roots and help them establish more easily.

-- Planting Depth: Dig a hole wide and deep enough to comfortably spread the roots.
-Position the cane so the crown (where roots meet the cane) is just below soil level — no more than a few centimetres deep.
+• Dig a hole large enough to allow the roots to spread out comfortably.
+Position the cane so the crown is just below soil level, no more than a few centimetres deep.

-- Backfilling: Fill the hole with the original soil or a soil-compost mix, firming gently.
+• Fill the hole with soil and firm it in gently.
 Water thoroughly and apply mulch around the base, avoiding direct contact with the crown.

 Growing in Pots